Clip time series#

 planet driver, three types of mosaics can be selected (and mixed together):

 NICFI monthly mosaics

 Other (any other mosaics associated with the user API key)

-Select a thumbnail size, which will be the minimal size of the thumbnail used.
-If the shape defined in the first panel is bigger, the software will try to find the smallest square around the shape, centred on its centroid.
+Select a thumbnail size, which will be the minimum size of the thumbnail used.
+If the shape defined in the first pane is bigger, the software will try to find the smallest square around the shape, centred on its centroid.

 If the final outer square of a shape is larger than 10000 km x 10000 km, GEE and Planet will refuse to export your data.
 Remember that this module is not meant to export national time series but thumbnails.